Azeko2xo/woodem/doc/sphinx2/source/theory/contact/ice.rst

 Plasticity
 -----------

-Plastic force limiters (yield values) apply only for senses which are currently not bonded (be they broken, or simply never bonded at all).
+Plastic force limiters (yield values, noted :math:`\bullet_y`) apply only for senses which are currently not bonded (be they broken, or simply never bonded at all).
 If force/torque exceeds respective yield force/torque, it is limited to that yield value (retaining its direction).

 There are two plastic parameters, friction angle :math:`\phi` (:obj:`~woo.dem.FrictMat.tanPhi`) and kinetic friction :math:`\mu` (:obj:`~woo.dem.IceMat.mu`), used to compute yield values.
 Note that the use of :math:`\min(0,F_n \dots)` implies that the *yield values are always zero in tension*, therefore the behavior is ideally plastic in that case.